Phil Gosselin: Los Angeles Angels

 On February 9, 2021, Gosselin signed a minor league contract with the Los Angeles Angels organization that included an invitation to spring training.
 On May 4, 2021, Gosselin was selected to the active roster.

 On November 30, Gosselin was non-tendered by the Angels, making him a free agent.

 Atlanta Braves (third stint)

 On March 19, 2022, Gosselin signed a minor league contract to return to the Atlanta Braves.
 The Braves promoted him to the majors on June 14.
 The Braves designated Gosselin for assignment on July 11.

 Los Angeles Angels (second stint)

 On July 18, 2022, Gosselin was claimed off waivers by the Los Angeles Angels.
 On August 23, 2022, against the Tampa Bay Rays, Gosselin made his first professional pitching appearance, pitching a 1-2-3 inning.
 On August 25, Gosselin was designated for assignment.
 In 22 games with the Angels, he batted .098/.132/.137 with 2 RBIs.
 He became a free agent on September 1.

+Post-playing career

+On February 5, 2024, the Philadelphia Phillies hired Gosselin to serve as a special assignment analyst in their baseball operations department.